 I used golden beets since I thought the color would be prettier with this salad.
 Not to mention they are way less messy and don’t stain your fingers like the red ones do!
 If you haven’t jumped on the spiralizing band wagon yet, what are you waiting for?
-I use this spiralizer and I’ve been very happy with it.

 I can’t decide what I like best about this beet goat cheese cherry salad but it might just be the panko crusted goat cheese.
 At first I was going to just crumble some goat cheese over the salad but I wanted to up my game for a change.
 So happy I did.
 I absolutely LOVED the crusty, warm goat cheese!!!